Growing food at home is a great way to eat healthy, save money and doesn’t have to take much time or space.

-Heritage apples especially suited to Canterbury (PDF 630KB)
+Heritage apples especially suited to Canterbury [PDF, 629 KB]

-Growing food at home (Nelson City Council Guide)
+Growing food at home (external link) (Nelson City Council Guide)

-Growing fruit and nuts at home (Nelson Environment Centre Guide)
+Growing fruit and nuts at home (external link) (Nelson Environment Centre Guide)

 Talk with family, friends and neighbours about growing at home

-Community Gardens are great places to learn about growing and composting
+Community Gardens (external link) are great places to learn about growing and composting

-Council libraries have many books on growing and enjoying food
+Council libraries (external link) have many books on growing and enjoying food

-Garden centres will be happy to give advice about growing edible plants
+Garden centres (external link) will be happy to give advice about growing edible plants

-Tree Crops Association have excellent guides on growing edible trees
+Tree Crops Association (external link) (external link) have excellent guides on growing edible trees